m00nwalker/spaceboots_money-maker_site/README.md

-This page should show clients what prices and services are available to purchase
+This page should show templates to choose from to help with React application faster and better layout design

 Author: Rachael Bradford